May 14, 2026

 3. The page has exactly one H1 that matches the search intent.

-4. Schema type matches the page content and passes the Rich Results Test with zero errors.
+4. The schema type matches the page content and passes the Rich Results Test with zero errors.

 5. An Open Graph title and image are set so shared links render cleanly.

-Five minutes per page prevents the duplicate-tag and mismatched-schema problems that quietly hold dental sites back.
+Five minutes per page — it prevents the duplicate-tag and mismatched-schema problems that quietly hold dental sites back.

 About the author